A Career Worth Every Minute

 Houseparent couples live on the MHS campus in a private apartment connected to a student home.
 There you’ll care for eight to 12 students of the same gender and age range.

 Becoming a full-time houseparent means building a life in the welcoming community of Hershey, Pennsylvania.
-You’ll find lots to discover to when you live, work, and play in the town built on chocolate.
+You’ll find lots to discover when you live, work, and play in the town built on chocolate.

 Why Become a Houseparent?